NotlexCode/DigiExecutor/README.md

 Our discord for contacting: @alexxxxand, @.\_.nothing.\_.

-THE AUTHORS ARE NOT RESPONSIBLE FOR YOUR ACTIONS
+DISCLAIMER: THE AUTHORS ARE NOT RESPONSIBLE FOR YOUR ACTIONS